So, you are looking at how to get started with Bitcoin?

 However, there are approaches like the “Stock-to-flow” model by @100TrillionUSD on Twitter that aim to decode Bitcoin’s valuation.

-The stock-to-flow valuation model divides the total amount of Bitcoin in existence, by the amount of new Bitcoins generated every year.
+The stock-to-flow valuation model divides the total amount of Bitcoin in existence, by the number of new Bitcoins generated every year.

 The lower the amount of new Bitcoins generated per year is (it decreases after every Bitcoin Halving), the higher the stock-to-flow of Bitcoin is.